 Revenue during 2009 decreased approximately \$3.1 million, or 8% from 2008.
 The decrease in revenue in 2009 from 2008 was primarily the result of declines in our professional, premium, tabletop, conferencing media carts and conferencing accessories products which collectively decreased approximately \$4.3 million partially offset by a collective increase of approximately \$1.2 million in our personal conferencing products.
-The revenue from professional products declined by approximately 10% during 2009 and the share of revenue from professional products as a percentage of total revenue also reduced from approximately 75% in 2008 to about 73.5% in 2009.
+The revenue from professional products declined by approximately 10% during 2009 and the share of revenue from professional products declined approximately 75% in 2008 to about 73.5% in 2009.
 Revenue from tabletop products declined approximately 22% during 2009.
-However, the revenue from personal conferencing products increased approximately 73 % during 2009.
+However, the revenue from personal conferencing products increased approximately 73% during 2009.
 The competitive pressures in the professional and tabletop categories are not expected to ease while the outlook for personal conferencing products continues to be promising.